 Short-selling securities, classified as held for trading, are measured using the observed market prices in active markets for identical or similar financial instruments.
 If quoted prices in active markets are not available, fair value is estimated using standard methods of assessment, such as a model based on discounted future cash flows or similar techniques.
 These methods take into account the current observable market data for financial instruments with a similar risk profile and comparable terms.
-Important data used in these models include, but are not limited to, yield curves, credit risk, issuer spreads, measure of volatility and liquidity and other reference data published by the markets.
+The significant data used in these models include, but are not limited to, yield curves, credit risks, issuer spreads, volatility and liquidity valuation and other reference data published by the markets.

-The fair value of securitization liabilities is estimated by discounting cash flows with the interest rates currently prevailing on the market for new debt with substantially the same terms.
-This fair value is disclosed in Note 7 "Management of Risks Associated with Financial Instruments" in section b) iii).
+The fair value of securitization liabilities and mortgage debt is estimated by discounting cash flows with the interest rates currently prevailing on the market for new debts with substantially the same terms.
+The fair value of securitization liabilities is disclosed in Note 7 "Management of Risks Associated with Financial Instruments" in section b) iii).

-The fair value of mortgage debt is estimated by discounting the cash flows with the interest rate currently prevailing on the market, for new mortgage debt with substantially the same terms.
-The fair value of the mortgage debt is \$76 (\$76 as at December 31, 2019).
-The mortgage debt is secured by real estate with a carrying value of \$174 (\$181 as at December 31, 2019), bearing interest of 3.143% and maturing on May 1, 2022.
-The interest expense on the mortgage debt is \$2 (less than \$1 for the year ended December 31, 2019).
+The fair value of the mortgage debt is \$71 (\$76 as at December 31, 2020).
+The mortgage debt is secured by an investment property with a carrying value of \$169 (\$174 as at December 31, 2020), bearing interest of 3.143% and maturing on May 1, 2022.
+The interest expense on the mortgage debt is \$2 (\$2 for the year ended December 31, 2020).
 The carrying value of the mortgage debt is included in Note 15 "Other Liabilities".